10 Signs You Need to Take a Mental Health Day (and How to Spend It)

 - Go to an appointment with a therapist

-- Do nothing (and it’s perfectly okay)
+- Do nothing (and that will be perfectly okay)

-You should be aware that you are the only one who will suffer if your condition becomes worse.
+You should be aware that you are the one who will suffer most if your condition becomes worse.
 If you are showing any of the above signs, it might mean you are not in a good place mentally or emotionally, and you need to take a mental health day.